paris-swc/advanced-numpy-lesson/05-container.md

 > ## Fastest changing index {.challenge}
 >
 >  Compare the time of summing over rows and columns of an array `A = np.random.rand(10, 100000)`.
-How would you explain the differences?
+How would you explain the differences? (*Hint*: To measure evaluation time you can use `%timeit` of ipython)

 > ## Sliding window {.challenge}
 >